-- Who qualifies to elect out of the new rules
+- Planning ideas to the reduce the impact of the new interest limitation rules

 - Identify and apply critical changes to Form 1040

-- Determine which clients are affected by the major changes made by Tax Cuts and Jobs Act, and planning ideas
+- Recognize which clients are affected by the major changes made by Tax Cuts and Jobs Act, and planning ideas

 - Identify and develop planning techniques to help your clients save money

 - Identify the important developments in taxation for 2019 that affect your clients

 - Identify and apply important late-breaking final regulations and their effect on your clients